SciML/AlgebraicDiffEq.jl/README.md

 differential algebraic equation solvers and utilities.
 While completely independent and usable on its own, users interested in using this functionality should check out [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).

+** Note: ** This library is, at least for now, deprecated and all of its functionality was moved to the component packages.